lmagdanello/holocron-backup/README.md

      - sidious:
        - lightning
 destiny: /coruscant                     <-- local dir where it will be saved
+rotate: 20				<-- days to rotate the backup
 mail: false                             <-- works with the mail function, to send an email with the status of the backup - switch to 'true' for that
 to: death-start@GalacticEmpire.com      <-- destination email
 source: darth-vader@GalacticEmpire.com  <-- source mail